Archive for: non-use

 July 19th, 2007, Tomasz Rychlicki

-Wierzbicki Jan, Krzywdziński Andrzej Przedsiębiorstwo Produkcyjno Handlowo Usługowe MACRO applied to the Polish Patent Office (PPO) for “ŚWIAT KAWY I HERBATY” (TEA AND COFFE WORLD) trade mark Z-205579, for goods in classes 30, 42.
-Dariusz Z. who conducts its business under the firm “Świat Kawy i Herbaty” and who had established contractual relationships with the applicant, submited to the Patent Office his observations as to the existence of grounds that may cause a right of protection to be denied.
-The PPO refused to grant rights of protection for “ŚWIAT KAWY I HERBATY” trademark.
-MACRO filed a complaint.
-The Voivodeship Administrative Court in its judgment of 27 July 2006 case file VI SA/Wa 871/06 upheld the contested decision and MACRO filed a cassation complaint.
+The Polish entrepreneur Wierzbicki Jan, Krzywdziński Andrzej Przedsiębiorstwo Produkcyjno Handlowo Usługowe MACRO applied to the Polish Patent Office for the right of protection for the trade mark ŚWIAT KAWY I HERBATY (TEA AND COFFE WORLD) Z-205579, for goods in Classes 30, 42.
+Dariusz Z. who conducts its business under the company name “Świat Kawy i Herbaty”, and who had established contractual relationships with the applicant, submited to the PPO his observations as to the existence of grounds that may cause a right of protection to be denied.
+The PPO refused to grant the right of protection for the trade mark “ŚWIAT KAWY I HERBATY”.
+MACRO filed a complaint against this decision.

-The Supreme Administrative Court in its judgment of 24 May 2007 case file II GSK 13/07 held that the firm of a individual person is its personal right/interest and it may be an obstacle to registration of a trade mark.
+The Supreme Administrative Court in its judgment of 24 May 2007 case file II GSK 13/07 held that the company name (firm) of a individual person is its personal right/interest and it may be an obstacle to registration of a trade mark.
 According to the SAC, the sale of goods on the stand/trading post under the trade name identical to that trade mark cannot be treated as a trade mark use since the essence of the trade mark is to identify the goods with a particular trader, and the use of the mark should primarily consist of placing a mark on the products or their packaging.